dime-coin/core-docs/docs/resources/glossary.md

 #### Long-Living Masternode Quorum

-Long-Living Masternode Quorums (LLMQs) are a Dash innovation that Dimecoin has implemented which enables masternodes to perform threshold signing of consensus-related messages (e.g. InstantSend transactions).
+Long-Living Masternode Quorums (LLMQs) are a Dash innovation that Dimecoin plans to implement which enables masternodes to perform threshold signing of consensus-related messages (e.g. InstantSend transactions).
 LLMQs provide a more scalable, general use quorum system than the ephemeral ones used prior to Dash Core version 0.14.

 #### LWMA-3